 Like the ancient Zen masters before him, they too were examples of “instant enlightenment” getting it before you get it.
 A method that couldn’t be considered a method, because methods would dull the knife.
 And so, there were only some Zen masters that were ever verified as “getting it” (seen as having enlightenment by those who had it).

 And as such, politics was completely out of the question of enlightenment.
-Because it was a method of which, would suggest to anyone, that they were not “getting it” if they still participated (as war, poverty, corruption and suffering seemed to continue despite anyone’s effort to vote).
+Because it was a method of which, would suggest to anyone, that they were not “getting it” if they still participated (as war, poverty, corruption, and power dynamics seemed to continue despite anyone’s effort to participate within the paradigm).

-Strangely I was struck by how this channeled information (which I was listening to excess at the time) that guided me to vote, also mentioned how being part of a democracy was not ideal, and a republic was what our higher self was telling us we wanted.
-This made sense as a republic was a system that protected individual rights and a democracy was simply mob rule.
-And of course, this as known by our collective since the ancient days of Greece.
+Strangely, I was struck by how this channeled information (which I was listening to excess at the time) that guided me to vote, also mentioned how being part of a democracy was not ideal, and a republic was what our higher self was telling us we wanted.
+This made sense as a republic was a system that protected individual rights over a democracy, which was simply mob rule.
+A type of enlightened republic discussed by our collective since the ancient days of Greece.

 I knew that the integration point was possible (as Krishnamurti and others have demonstrated by never showing an ounce of discontent with themselves).
 I found that I still contained discontent for myself.
-That discontent was largely because I knew I wasn’t enlightened! (though I did, and still often act as I am, as to get an idea of how challenging it will be) I assumed that the root of this discontent was my love for non-doing (because western occultists, philosophers and spiritualists would often push the importance of work and action, this created cognitive dissonance in my holistic view of the multiplicity of realities I was currently absorbing into my field), and thus I decided to delve deeper with the book known as Plato’s Republic, which would lead me down a path I never quite believed I would end up exploring and of which I am still wading through to this very day.
+That discontent was largely because I knew I wasn’t enlightened! (though I did, and still often act as I am, as to get an idea of how challenging it will be) I assumed that the root of this discontent was my love for non-doing (because western occultists, philosophers and spiritualists would often push the importance of work and action, this created cognitive dissonance in my holistic view of the multiplicity of realities I was currently absorbing into my field).